What We Publish

-A member of the Editorial Board will respond to your message within a week.
+A member of the Editorial Board will respond to your message within 2-3 weeks.
 In general, we will make a decision based on how well your proposal seems to fit our goals, content, and style.
 We will include in our initial decision email any thoughts your submission raised among the Editorial Board.

 Article Framework Questions

-- Of those 5-7 things, what are the 3 most important things to consider about your topic and why are they the most critical?
+- What are the 3 most important things to consider about your topic and why are they the most critical?

 - What problem is your article addressing and what actions do you want readers to take after reading it?
 What do you want your readers to remember after they finish reading your article?